-This fitness tracker has received nearly 7,000 ratings on Amazon—impressive—and seems to be helping buyers achieve their fitness goals.
-The device can track a variety of more than 15 exercises and provides real-time stats that help motivate you to reach and even surpass your goal.
+This fitness tracker has received almost 38,000 ratings on Amazon—impressive—and seems to be helping buyers achieve their fitness goals.
+It’s easy to see why: The device can track more than 15 exercises and provides real-time stats that help motivate you to reach and even surpass your goal.
 “The display is bigger, the band is more lightweight, and the stopwatch is especially useful for HIIT or Tabata classes,” says Kotcher.
-Keep an eye out for these popular 2019 workout trends.
+For a step up, the updated Fitbit Charge 4 has a built-in GPS.

 If you’re looking for a fitness tracker that will blend in seamlessly with your outfit, this is a great buy.
-It also includes features such as advanced sleep monitoring, estimated wrist-based heart rate, stress tracking, a relaxation and breathing timer, and more.
+It also includes features such as advanced sleep monitoring, estimated wrist-based heart rate, stress tracking, and a relaxation and breathing timer.
 “The unique feature about this fitness tracker is the body battery which tells you the optimal time for working out based on how much energy you have at any given point,” notes Kotcher.

-The ratings for this popular watch and fitness tracker couldn’t get much better—an astounding 4.5 stars from more than 2,200 raters.
-Its sleek design is certainly a pleasant perk, but it’s the proactive health monitoring that has people talking.
+Apple watches continue to be popular fitness trackers and they get more capable with each update.
+The Series 6, available in GPS and cellular, measures your blood oxygen level and checks your heart rate while tracking your activity.
+Its sleek design is certainly a nice-to-have, but it’s the proactive health monitoring that has people talking.
 The Apple Watch automatically detects when you’re working out and starts tracking your progress.
 “This watch has a large display screen and an ECG (electrocardiogram), which can read the rhythm and electrical activity of your heart,” says Kotcher.
-This is the best time to work out, according to science.

-This watch, GPS and wrist-based fitness tracker covers all the necessary bases: It tracks heart rate, steps, sleep patterns, and activity level daily; the Polar also offers guided workouts and even breathing techniques.
-“At all times it allows you to gauge what zone you are in, which eliminates the guessing game of how hard you need to work,” explains Brooke Taylor, fitness instructor, mom of two, and creator of TF IGNITE and Taylored Fitness.
+This combination watch, GPS, and fitness tracker covers all the necessary bases: It tracks heart rate, steps, sleep patterns, and activity level daily; it also offers guided workouts and even breathing techniques.
+“At all times it allows you to gauge what zone you are in, which eliminates the guessing game of how hard you need to work,” says Brooke Taylor, fitness instructor and creator of TF IGNITE and Taylored Fitness.
 “It will also tell you how many calories you are burning each workout, which helps ensure that you’re working out efficiently and effectively.”

-Until recently, there were no fitness trackers available for swimmers specifically.
-FORM Swim Goggles are changing that: The goggles offer swimmers a smart display that shows their metrics (one of 12) while they swim.
+Until recently, there were no fitness trackers available specifically for swimmers.
+FORM Swim Goggles are changing that: They offer swimmers a smart display that shows their metrics (one of 12) while they swim.
 They can even sync the device to fitness tracking apps, such as the Strava, TrainingPeaks, Garmin Connect, and Apple Health.

-You can’t beat the price of this full-service fitness tracker, which has racked up an impressive 4,800-plus reviews on Amazon.
-It has a record-breaking 30-day battery life (which means you only have to charge it once a month), multi-sport tracking and add-on features including sleep analysis, mapped routes and heart rate zones.
-Can running help prevent diseases?
+You can’t beat the price of this full-service fitness tracker, which has racked up an impressive 8,500-plus reviews on Amazon.
+It has a record-breaking 45-day battery life (which means you only have to charge it once a month or so), multi-sport tracking, and add-on features including sleep analysis, mapped routes, and heart rate zones.

-Some fitness trackers can be a bit uncomfortable to wear (at least until you’re used to them), but this one has a woven wristband that is also nice to look at.
-The watch tracks your daily activity by recording your heart rate 24/7 along with monitoring your sleep.
+Some fitness trackers can be a bit uncomfortable to wear (at least until you’re used to them).
+But this one has a comfy woven wristband that’s also nice to look at.
+It tracks your daily activity by recording your heart rate 24/7 and monitors your sleep.
 It also stores more than 300 songs and has a display that coaches you through your workouts.
-According to Erin Wathen, holistic health coach and certified life and weight loss coach, FitBits are tailored more to people who want to increase their day to day activity rather than elite athletes.
+Erin Wathen, holistic health coach and certified life and weight loss coach, likes Fitbits because they’re tailored more to people who want to increase their day-to-day activity rather than elite athletes, she says.

-This old school fitness tracker is a favorite of Cary Raffle, a certified personal trainer in New York City.
-“The most important feature for me and my clients is the heart rate monitor, so I find that Garmin Vivofit2 is the overall best,” he says.
+This old-school fitness tracker is a favorite of Cary Raffle, a certified personal trainer in New York City.
+“The most important feature for me and my clients is the heart rate monitor, so I find that Garmin Vivofit 2 is the overall best,” he says.
 “I recommend it because it has a long battery life and integrates with Garmin’s fitness app on my iPhone.”
-These unhealthy habits are worse for you than you thought.

 Lintelek Fitness Tracker with Heart Rate Monitor

 Although this one is on the basic side, it’s a great way to dip your toe into the world of fitness trackers thanks to its reasonable price, says Stephanie Mansour, a Chicago-based weight loss coach and corporate wellness trainer.
-It covers all the bases—tracking your daily steps, calorie consumption, distance traveled, time, heart rate, average pace, and more.
-These are the best fitness gifts for women.
+It covers all the bases—tracking your daily steps, calorie consumption, distance traveled, time, heart rate, and average pace.

-If you’re looking for a mid-priced fitness tracker that’s suitable for a variety of workouts—running, cycling, walking. elliptical, and more—this is a great buy.
-Alex Tauberg, chiropractor and certified strength and conditioning specialist, appreciates how this fitness tracker integrates both watches and phones into one system.
-“It’s user-friendly, which makes it useful to just about everyone, and makes it easy to track your data,” he adds.
+If you’re looking for a mid-priced fitness tracker that’s suitable for a variety of workouts—running, cycling, walking, elliptical—this is a great buy.
+Alex Tauberg, chiropractor and certified strength and conditioning specialist, appreciates how this fitness tracker integrates both watch and phone into one system.
+“It’s user-friendly, which makes it useful to just about everyone, and makes it easy to track your data,” he says.

 - Brooke Taylor, fitness instructor, mom of two, and creator of TF IGNITE and Taylored Fitness